ahbarnett/BIE2D/README.md

 Test by running `testall` which should produce lots of error outputs close to machine precision, figures, etc, and yet not crash.

+Many functions (eg close routines in kernels) have built-in self-tests run by calling without any arguments.

 Codes have not been tested on MATLAB versions prior to R2012a.

 ### Directories

-`kernels` : Laplace, Stokes, Helmholtz, Cauchy potential evaluation and matrix filling
+`kernels` : Laplace, Stokes, Cauchy potential evaluation and matrix filling, including close-evaluation
 `utils`   : general numerical and plot utilities
 `test`    : test codes (other than built-in self-tests), figure-generating codes
 `solvers` : 2D BVP solver example codes, also serve to test kernels